 2021 update: The ground floor of the house, garden, tea-room, shop and estate are open at Scotney Castle.
 The Old Castle and upstairs of the house are closed due to conservation works.
 You no longer need to book your visit in advance.

-What you’ll find at the Scotney Castle estate is a country house (shown above, built in the 1800s), 780 acres of parkland and woodland, and stunning formal gardens with the 14th century, moated Scotney Old Castle that was deliberately ruined to create a romantic feature for the gardens when the new house was built.
+What you’ll find at the Scotney Castle estate is a country house built in the 1800s, 780 acres of parkland and woodland, and stunning formal gardens with the 14th century, moated Scotney Old Castle that was deliberately ruined to create a romantic feature for the gardens when the new house was built.

-An interesting fact about the house: it was built using sandstone quarried from the slope below.
+An interesting fact about the Scotney Castle country house: it was built using sandstone quarried from the slope below.
 The hollow created was made into a Quarry Garden that contains a 100-million-year-old impression of a dinosaur’s footprint.

-After a quick look at the house, we set out to explore the gardens and the old castle.
+After touring the house, we set out to explore the gardens and the old Scotney Castle folly.
 The estate grounds were bursting with gorgeous autumn colours throughout, truly stunning to see.

-If you’re looking for ideas for a day trip in the countryside, I can highly recommend a day trip to Scotney Castle.
-It is truly a picturesque place to visit and we enjoyed exploring the grounds in autumn when the colours make for some gorgeous views around the estate.
+If you’re looking for ideas for an autumn day trip from London to the countryside, I can highly recommend an autumn day trip to Scotney Castle.
+It is truly a picturesque place to visit in Kent and we enjoyed exploring the grounds in autumn when the colours make for some gorgeous views around the estate.